 “Because of this,” he said, “I am very passionate about protecting our constitutional rights from those who seek their elimination.
 It was not appropriate to single out the Parkland students, but I stand firm in my defense of our constitutional rights.”

 The 18-year-old whom Gibson singled out, Emma Gonzalez, is perhaps the most visible of the students from Marjory Stoneman Douglas High School in Parkland, Florida.
-In the wake of a massacre there that left 17 students or staff members dead, she has emerged as a leader in a students’ fight to make assault rifles harder to acquire.
+In the wake of a massacre there that left 17 students and staff members dead, she has emerged as a leader in a students’ fight to make assault rifles harder to acquire.

 “There is nothing about this skinhead lesbian that impresses me and there is nothing that she has to say unless you’re frothing at the mouth moonbat,” Gibson wrote.